cookiengineer/gooey/README.md

 [Gooey](https://github.com/cookiengineer/gooey) (GUI) is divided in two parts:

-- A pure Go WebASM bindings framework that bridges the gaps between Go, WebASM and Browser APIs.
+- A pure Go WebASM [bindings](/bindings) framework that bridges the gaps between Go, WebASM and Browser APIs.
-- A pure Go Web UI Components framework that structures a Web Application, ready to be used in local Web Views.
+- A pure Go Web UI [components](/components) framework that structures a Web Application, ready to be used in local Web Views.

-## Gooey Bindings vs. Gooey Components

-- The `github.com/cookiengineer/gooey/bindings` package contains all Web API Bindings.
-- The `github.com/cookiengineer/gooey/components` package contains all Web UI/UX Components.

 ## Motivation